augustgresens/Face-App/README.md

     - **Key Features**
         - `cv2.cvtColor`: Converts the frame to grayscale.
         - `cv2.calcOpticalFlowPyrLK`: Compares feature points between two consecutive frames and computes their motion, and uses the Lucas-Kanade method for better precision in tracking movements.
+        - Updates current landmarks with newly detected landmarks, and if there is no detection, reverts to last good detection using `handle_last_good_detection`.
         - Uses NumPy arrays for matrix and vector operations.

 2. `preprocess_frame`